eduardolujan/Steamer/doc/source/index.rst

 How it works
 ============

-Steamer has a repository for all your nagios directives, services, hosts, its dependencies are related with "server instances".
-Based on that data it generates the configuration which gets pushed via ssh to each managed nagios servers.
-It has a simple web app for showing some basic information and for basic template based editing, a django-admin site, and a piston api which exposes all the admin functionality.
+Steamer has a repository for all your nagios directives, services, hosts and its dependencies which are are related to "server instances".
+Based on that data and relations Steamer is able to generate the configuration for each managed server which gets pushed to it through ssh.
+It has a simple web app for showing some basic information and for basic template based editing, a full-featured django-admin site, and a piston api which exposes all the admin functionality.